-A digital copy of your article, book chapter, or other scholarly product.
+- Do you have a digital copy of your article, book chapter, or other scholarly product?
 Your manuscript copy of the article is preferred over the published version.
 What are the copyright regulations on this work?

-Once you've logged in, choose Submissions from the My Account tab on the upper right side.
+Once you've logged in, choose Submissions on the right side.

-2. Fill out the submission form with information about your submission.
+Fill out the submission form with information about your submission

-Please provide accurate, thorough information about where and when your submission was originally published, what publisher you worked with, and any information you have on hand about the rights status of your submission.
+Please provide accurate, thorough information about where and when your submission was originally published, what publisher you worked with, and any information you have about the rights status of your submission.
 Fields marked with an asterisk denote mandatory information.
 Click "Next" at the bottom of each page to advance to the next step in the submission process.

 DigitalGeorgetown can accept a variety of scholarly materials, including articles and journal articles, supplemental data sets, audio files, video files, and more, and can support most common file types for documents and media.
 Please refer to our Frequently Asked Questions page for more information.

-After submitting materials to the repository, our team will begin working on the submission--verifying rights, preparing the file submitted, adding and editing metadata, and moving the repository copy of the work to the appropriate department.
-If there is an issue with your submission--for example, publisher restrictions prohibiting the posting of your work in a repository--a member of our team will reach out to work directly with the author on ways to proceed.
+After submitting materials to the repository, our team will begin working on the submission — preparing the file submitted, adding and editing metadata, and moving the repository copy of the work to the appropriate department.
+If there is an issue with your submission a member of our team will reach out to work directly with the author on ways to proceed.